M-Busk/possible-x-catalog-shapes/README.md

 │   ├── ontology                    # ontology files for the catalog
 │   ├── shapes                      # shape files for the catalog
 │   │   ├── gx                      # shapes based on Gaia-X (Tagus + partially Loire)
-│   │   ├── merlot                  # merlot-specific shapes based on the Gaia-X v22.10 shapes
-├── gxfs-catalog                    # build files for the XFSC Federated Catalogue ├── sd-creation-wizard-api          # XFSC Self-Description Wizard API
+├── sd-creation-wizard-api          # XFSC Self-Description Wizard API
 ```